In Excel 2010, the LOGNORMDIST function has been replaced by the LOGNORM.DIST function.

 The Excel LOGNORMDIST function calculates the Cumulative Log-Normal Distribution Function at a supplied value of x.

 Where the function arguments are:

-The chart on the right shows the the Log-Normal Cumulative Distribution Function for a variable, x.
+The above chart on the right shows the Log-Normal Cumulative Distribution Function for a variable, x.
 The mean of ln(x) is 10 and the standard deviation of ln(x) is 5.

 If you want to calculate the value of this function at x = 12, this can be done using the Excel Lognormdist function, as follows:

 For further information and examples of the Excel Lognormdist function, see the Microsoft Office website.

 If you get an error from the Excel Lognormdist function this is likely to be one of the following: